dotnet-cleanup: Clean Up Solution, Project & Folder

 cleanup -p "bin" -p "obj" -p "artifacts" -p "npm_modules"

-You can find the source-code on GitHub, the latest builds on MyGet and the package on Nuget.
+You can find the source-code on GitHub and the package on Nuget.

 You can find a great list of more .NET Core Global Tools on GitHub, maintained by Nate McMaster.